Neutrophil Oxidative Burst, Blood

 Special Info

 CRITICAL AMBIENT.
-Patient prep: Collect control specimen from a healthy individual unrelated to patient at approximately the same time as and under similar conditions to the patient.
-Patient and control specimens MUST be collected within 48 hours of test performance.
+THIS TEST REQUIRES MULTIPLE SPECIMENS.
+Collect one specimen from the patient and label with the patient Beaker label.
+Collect an additional specimen from an unrelated healthy person; label with the patient Beaker label and write that it is the "Control."
+Deliver both tubes to the Send-Outs laboratory on the day of collection by 3 p.m.
+Patient and control specimens must be collected within 48 hours of test performance.
 Do NOT refrigerate or freeze as live neutrophils are required.
 Ambient stability is 24 hours for New York clients.
 This test is New York DOH approved.

 Clinical Info